To the connoisseur of beautiful plants, there are many types of succulents.

 Kalanchoe blossfeldiana is a Christmas plant, with large clusters of orange, red or scarlet flowers sitting atop green leaves.

-Kalanchoe beharensis a BIG, amazing plant known as the “velvet leaf Kalanchoe.”
+Kalanchoe beharensis a BIG, amazing plant known as the “velvet elephant ear Kalanchoe.”

 Deeply or shallowly lobed velvety leaves which are felty chocolate-brown or green, up to 18 inches long